Evgenii-Evgenevich/CooperateOrCheat/README.md

 ---

+Realization: \
+CooperatorAgent is an agent that plays the naive strategy (always cooperates) \
+CheaterAgent is an agent that plays the greedy strategy (always cheats) \
+MonkeyAgent is an agent that play the random strategy (stupid monkey) \
+CopyistAgent is an agent that play the imitation strategy (new) \
+OneGame is a game is played by the agents

+---

 I added the imitation strategy for the agents (CopyistAgent). \
 The imitation strategy: at the first step put coin on the stake and next copy the previous step of the opponent. \
 I think the imitation strategy is a more optimal strategy than that proposed three.

+The random strategy is the most nonoptimal strategy. \
+The naive strategy is a good strategy if you are not alone. \
+The greedy strategy only win the first rounds.

+The Cooperator Agents and/or the Copyist Agents may play this game endlessly even if there are the few Cheater Agents.

 ---